Washington-University/HCPpipelines/README.md

 but commented out in the `SetUpHCPPipeline.sh` script prior to setting `HCPPIPEDIR`.

-*Running the Pre-FreeSurfer processing*

-Once you have made any necessary edits as described above, the Pre-FreeSurfer processing can be invoked by commands similar to:
+Once you have made any necessary edits as described above, Pre-FreeSurfer processing can be invoked by commands similar to:

         $ cd ~/projects/Pipelines/Examples/Scripts